cs1302uga/cs1302-hw04/README.md

    $ git config --global user.email "email@uga.edu"
    ```

-   You can verify that these properties were setup correctly by observing the output of
+   You can verify that these properties were set correctly by observing the output of
    the following commands:

    ```